Mcprasad/Generate_NFT/README.md

 **generate-nft** is a Python package that creates multiple random mutations of a given picture without needing to feed separate layers of the image.
 Just provide one image and it can generate multiple variants of that image quickly.

+**Version = 0.0.3**

 ## Main Features
 Here are just a few of the things that generate-nft does internally:

   - Split the given image into mutliple color channels - RGB, RGBA etc..
   - Mix and match these color channels randomly to create unique images
   - Creates random background images to make it more unique
+  - enhance the color, contrast & brightness of the image randomly

 ## Where to get it
 The source code is currently hosted on GitHub at: